jsgm/perpetual-wp/README.md

 While alternatives like [ClassicPress](https://classicpress.net), which is a full fork of WordPress, Perpetual WP takes a unique approach as a plugin, ensuring full compatibility with the latest version of WordPress.

+## Disabled features
+**Perpetual WP** disables unnecessary features to keep the admin panel cleaner and improve performance.

+### Prevent a feature from being disabled
+WordPress use cases can vary greatly, and it’s possible that you may need some of the features that are disabled.

+**Perpetual WP** honors your choices whenever possible, and in other cases, you can modify the settings through wp-admin under `Settings > General`.
+For instance, while WordPress defaults to enabling post revisions with `WP_POST_REVISIONS` set to true, this plugin will automatically set it to `false` unless you specify a different value in your wp-config.php file.

+For any other cases, you can use the filter `pw_modules`.
+This allows you to disable any feature via a child theme or directly by other plugin developers, preventing undesired behaviours.

 ## Functions
 Perpetual-wp also introduces a few functions for developers.
 All functions will be prefixed with `pw_` instead the default `wp_`.